LaurensDSchunk/Goon-TS/README.md

   ```

 ## Mounting a `GoonElement`

 Calling `.mount()` will attach a g-tree to the element matching the input
 query selector.
 The tree will then attempt to render.
 There are 2 paths:

 - If the contents of the mounting target are empty, Goon TS will create all
   elements and connect reactive values and their elements.
 - If the mounting target contains anything, Goon TS will attempt to hydrate,
   connecting reactive values with their elements.
 If the existing tree does
   not match the g-tree, the contents of the DOM will be overriden and a warning
   will be printed to the console.

-Note that Goon TS uses the globally registered `window` and `document` values.
+## Router API

+The router manipulates the UI state based on `window.location.pathname`.
+There
+are currently two router components and a router helper function (`useRouter()`).

+### Router Components

+- `g.RouterView()`:
+  A component that takes the form of the element corresponding to the current
+  pathname.
+The parameter is of type `RouteMap`, which maps a path to an
+  element.
+An extra, optional `notFound` key matches all paths that are not
+  otherwise defined.
+The RouterView updates automatically on pathname change.

+- `g.RouterLink()`:
+  An extension to the vanilla HTML `a` element which navigates without
+  reloading the page.

+### The `useRouter()` helper

+This function returns an object containing two utility functions:
+- `push()`:
+  Navigates to a different path without reloading the page, pushing the
+  previous location to the browser's history.
+- `replace()`:
+  Similar to `push()` but does not push the location to the browser's history.